-The NTBC Study: Overall: two- and four-year overall survival rates were 96% and 93% respectively for patients who received nitisinone:
+The NTBC study: Overall: two- and four-year overall survival rates were 96% and 93%, respectively, for patients who received nitisinone:

-- Nitisinone started < 2 months of age: the two- and four-year survival rates were 88% and 88% respectively (historical control: 29% and 29% respectively) - Nitisinone started < 6 months of age: the two- and four-year survival rates were 94% and 94% respectively (historical control: 74% and 60% respectively) - Nitisinone started > 6 months of age: the two- and four-year survival rates were 97% and 93% respectively (historical control: 96% and 96% respectively)
+- Nitisinone started before two months of age: the two- and four-year survival rates were 88% and 88%, respectively (historical control: 29% and 29%, respectively). - Nitisinone started before six months of age: the two- and four-year survival rates were 94% and 94%, respectively (historical control: 74% and 60%, respectively).

+Nitisinone started after six months of age: the two- and four-year survival rates were 97% and 93%, respectively (historical control: 96% and 96%, respectively).

-The Quebec Study: All (100%) nitisinone-treated patients versus 71% of nitisinone-naive patients were alive before liver transplant.
-Following liver transplantation, there were two deaths each in the nitisinone-naive (10%) and in the group of patients who started nitisinone > 30 days of age groups (28%).
+The Quebec study: All (100%) nitisinone-treated patients versus 71% of nitisinone-naive patients were alive before liver transplant.
+Following liver transplantation, there were two deaths each in the nitisinone-naive (10%) and in the group of patients who started nitisinone after 30 days of age (28%).
 Both deaths in the post-transplantation nitisinone-treated group were reported as due to complications unrelated to HT1.